TheBlueDotGame/The-Accountant/docs/docs.md

     ProposeTransactionURL = transactionGroupURL + proposeURL // URL to propose transaction signed by the issuer.
     ConfirmTransactionURL = transactionGroupURL + confirmURL // URL to confirm transaction signed by the receiver.
     AwaitedTransactionURL = transactionGroupURL + awaitedURL // URL to get awaited transactions for the receiver.
+    IssuedTransactionURL  = transactionGroupURL + issuedURL  // URL to get issued transactions for the issuer.
     DataToValidateURL     = validatorGroupURL + dataURL      // URL to get data to validate address by signing rew message.
     CreateAddressURL      = addressGroupURL + createURL      // URL to create new address.
     WsURL                 = "/ws"                            // URL to connect to websocket.